14 Top-Rated Attractions & Things to Do in Yakima, WA

 Yakima Farmers' Market | Photo Copyright: Brad Lane

-More than 20 different vendors make up the stalls at the Yakima Farmers' Market.
+More than 20 vendors make up the Yakima Farmers' Market stalls.
 A few fresh items to keep an eye out for include cherries, apples, cheese, eggs, and peppers.
-Local artists and live music are also enjoyed throughout the community space.
+Live music also typically adds a soundtrack to these community events.

 Address: Nine East Valley Mall Boulevard, Union Gap, Washington